Minneapolis Child Custody Attorney

 Parenting Time

-One of the most heart-wrenching aspects of any divorce involves the decisions that must be made as to how children will be cared for when their parents begin living separate lives in separate homes.
-Some parents may have assumed during the marriage that they would be able to stay at home and care for their children during their school years, and now face the prospect of having to return to the job market part-time or full-time.
-Other parents were actively involved in their children's care and now fear that they will lose their relationship with their children upon moving out of the homestead and starting a separate life.
+One of the most heart-wrenching aspects of any divorce involves the decisions about how children will be cared for after parents begin living in separate households.
+Some parents may have assumed during their marriage that they would continue to be the primary caregiver, only to face the possibility of returning to the workforce.
+Other parents deeply involved in their children’s lives may fear losing connection after moving out of the family home.

 Legal & Physical Custody in Minnesota